Long and variable lags

 Are government bonds attractive?

-- Equities have limited upside with recession risk on the horizon.
+Limited upside with recession risk on the horizon.
 Although non-U.S. developed equities are cheaper than U.S. equities, we have a neutral preference until the Fed become less hawkish and the U.S. dollar weakens.

-- High yield and investment grade credit spreads are near their long-term averages, although the overall yield on U.S. high yield at near 8.5% is attractive.
+High yield and investment grade credit:Spreads have widened following the turbulence caused by the Silicon Valley Bank collapse and are above their long-term averages.
 Spreads will come under upward pressure if U.S. recession probabilities increase and there are fears of rising defaults.
 We have a neutral outlook on credit markets.

-U.S. dollar has made gains this year on Fed hawkishness and safe-haven appeal during the Russia/Ukraine conflict.
-It could weaken if inflation begins to decline and the Fed pivots to a less hawkish stance in early 2023.
+U.S. dollar:The dollar has risen modestly this year on Fed hawkishness.
+It could weaken if inflation begins to decline and the Fed pivots to a less hawkish stance.
 The main beneficiaries are likely to be the euro and the Japanese yen.
-The yen could also appreciate strongly if the successor to BoJ Governor Kuroda moves away from the current yield-curve control strategy.
+The yen could also appreciate strongly if new BoJ governor Kazuo Ueda moves away from the current yield curve control strategy.

-Source: Refinitiv® DataStream®, as of November 25, 2022.
+Source: Refinitiv® DataStream®, as of March 14, 2023.

 “The cycle, value and sentiment conclusion for equities is that the cycle is poor, value is expensive to at best fair-value and sentiment is neutral.”

 1Journal of Political Economy, Volume 69, Number 5, Oct 1961